dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/99_1_Extra_Problems.md

 - Is it true that a limit of continuous functions is continuous?
 - Prove that uniform convergence implies pointwise convergence implies a.e. convergence, but none of the implications may be reversed.
 - Show that if $K$ is compact and $F$ is closed with $K, F$ disjoint then $\dist(K, F) > 0$.
+- Show that if $f_n\to f$ uniformly with each $f_n$ continuous then $f$ is continuous.
+- Show that a subset of a metric space is closed iff it is complete.
+- Show that if a subset of a metric space is complete and totally bounded, then it is compact.
+- Show that every compact set is closed and bounded.
+- Show that a uniform limit of bounded functions is bounded.
+- Show that a uniform limit of continuous function is continuous.
+- Show that if $f_n\to f$ pointwise, $f_n' \to g$ uniformly for some $f, g$, then $f$ is differentiable and $g = f'$.

 Measure Theory